 Askinosie Chocolate, Springfield: Indulge in award-winning chocolate that not only tastes good, it does good.
 Learn how during a tour of the factory, offered every Tuesday.

-Chocolate Chocolate Chocolate Company, St. Louis: Get hands-on with a free tour of the factory where they make their handmade chocolates – and enjoy a free sample at the end.
+Chocolate Chocolate Chocolate Company, St. Louis: Get hands-on with a free tour of the factory where the handmade chocolates are made – and enjoy a free sample at the end.

 If you like your sweet treats with a side of nostalgia, Missouri has a large helping of old-fashioned small town (and big city) soda fountains.
 You can’t get a meal for 30 cents like you could in the 1940s, but you can still sit at a classic lunch counter and order up a phosphate or root beer float.